 The science of salt therapy is definitely limited at this point.
 In fact, many medical experts are quick to highlight that there are no evidence-based findings to support most benefits associated with salt therapy.
 But this doesn't necessarily mean they don't recommend salt therapy or that they find it unsafe.

-“The exact mechanism is unknown, and most studies are anecdotal and based on patient perception of symptoms,” explains Tania Elliott, an allergist/immunologist and associate attending physician at NYU Langone Health.
+“The exact mechanism is unknown, and most studies are anecdotal and based on patient perception of symptoms,” explains Tania Elliott, an allergist/immunologist and Chief Medical Officer of Virtual Care at Ascension.
 "That said, we know it helps with many forms of respiratory inflammation, and therefore will enable individuals to take fuller, deeper breaths.”

 Elliott says deep breathing helps with anxiety through stimulating the vagus nerve, which is known for activating the parasympathetic nervous system that helps us relax.
 Deep breathing also increases alpha wave brain activity, which is associated with calmness and alertness.
 So there's hope salt therapy can help us feel a bit less anxious.

 She adds that the environment of a salt cave—typically phone free—helps people detach from the outside world and may reduce stress and anxiety.
 “There aren’t any large scale safety studies done on the use of salt therapy, but generally speaking there is little harm in it,” Elliott says.
 “The most important thing for people to understand is that salt therapy can act to complement an existing treatment regimen, not replace it.”

 Like many others, Baker-Johnson says halotherapy can help remove toxicity from the respiratory system, improve skin function and appearance, and boost the immune system.
 But there is a caveat: to receive the benefits of dry salt therapy, a halogenerator is key, she says.